ppgia-unifor/kubow/samples/README.md

 We have separate folders for the samples of individual projects and versions.
 Each folder has the deployment files for project itself and a folder for kubow specialization.

-* **kube-znn**: K8s deployment files for kube-znn.
+* [kube-znn](./kube-znn): K8s deployment files for kube-znn.
 It contains pod auto scaling and pod auto tuning (rollout versions) features.

-* **kube-znn-istio**: K8s deployment files for kube-znn, running on service mesh layer provided by Istio.
+* [kube-znn-istio](./kube-znn-istio): K8s deployment files for kube-znn, running on service mesh layer provided by Istio.

-* **voting-app**: K8s deployment files for voting-app
+* [voting-app](./voting-app): K8s deployment files for voting-app

-* **podinfo**: Configuration files for podinfo, to be used in development mode.
+* [podinfo](./podinfo): Configuration files for podinfo, to be used in development mode.